chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

 ## Backup/Restore

 A shared file system is always required to create OpenSearch snapshots.
-To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
-To know more about the backup and restore configuration, see On-Premise Deployment using [Filesystem](/automate/ha_backup_restore_file_system) or using [Object Storage](/automate/ha_backup_restore_object_storage).
+To register the snapshot repository using OpenSearch, the same shared filesystem must be mounted to the exact location on all master and data nodes.
+To learn more about the backup and restore configuration, see On-Premise Deployment using [Filesystem](/automate/ha_backup_restore_file_system) or using [Object Storage](/automate/ha_backup_restore_object_storage).

 ## Add/Remove Nodes

-The Chef Automate commands require some arguments so that it can determine which types of nodes you want to add or remove to/from your HA setup from your bastion host.
-To know more see [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment) to add nodes and [Remove Single Node from Cluster](/automate/ha_remove_single_node_from_cluster) to remove nodes.
+The Chef Automate commands require some arguments so that they can determine which types of nodes you want to add or remove to/from your HA setup from your bastion host.
+To learn more, see [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment) to add nodes and [Remove Single Node from Cluster](/automate/ha_remove_single_node_from_cluster) to remove nodes.

 ## Patch Configs

 The bastion server can patch new configurations in all nodes.
-To know more see [Patch Configuration](/automate/ha_config/#patch-configuration) section.
+See the [Patch Configuration](/automate/ha_config/#patch-configuration) section to learn more.

-## sample config to set up on-premises deployment with self managed services
+## Sample config to set up on-premises deployment with self-managed services

 ```toml
 [architecture]